ericps1/crts/scenarios/README.md

 nearby node before running this scenario you can observe the initial subcarrier allocation defined in the scenario configuration file followed by switching between a custom allocation and the default liquid-dsp allocation.

+## 9. Python\_Flowgraph\_Example

+This scenario demonstrates how to setup and use a cognitive radio written in python rather than the ECR.